mayermakes/massDownloader/README.md

 # massDownloader
-Download your own Youtube videos for archiving in bulk
+Download your own Youtube videos for archiving in bulk *youtube-dl is notworking as expected currrently so use with caution it might not be able to download all your files.*

 Prerequisites:
 You need to run this on a computer running any version of linux (tested with Raspbian, Debian and Ubuntu).